kvdanko/Project-1-autumn-BI/README.md

 ```
 ![Example volcano plot](volcano)

+Volcano plots for other species you may find in the "DESeq2" folder.

 Results may be sorted and saved.
 ```
 # Sort the results data frame by the padj and foldChange columns.